How India Is Leading the Way in Distributed Energy Through Policy Innovation

 PM Surya Ghar Yojana: Finance Minister Nirmala Sitharaman introduced the PM Surya Ghar Yojana with a cost outlay of Rs 75,021 crore during her interim budget speech last month.
 The scheme seeks to power 10 million households while creating 30 GW of solar capacity while offsetting 720 million tonnes of CO2.
 After unveiling Tuesday’s Union Budget 2024-25, Nirmala Sitharaman revealed it has seen remarkable success: over 1.28 crore registrations each day since its debut!

-Pradhan Mantri Suryodaya Yojana: Rooftop solar energy has quickly become one of the nation’s go-to energy solutions, prompting the Government of India to announce the Pradhan Mantri Suryodaya Yojana scheme and provide households with power through installations on rooftop solar installations, while providing extra money in exchange for any excess electricity production.
+Pradhan Mantri Suryoday Yojana: Rooftop solar energy has quickly become one of the nation’s go-to energy solutions, prompting the Government of India to announce the Pradhan Mantri Suryoday Yojana scheme and provide households with power through installations on rooftop solar installations, while providing extra money in exchange for any excess electricity production.

 Key Allocations and Initiatives of budget renewable energy